310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-That is right, and so are you, Kaoru… So is Souma, since we are all part of the Marine Life club~♪
+that is right, and so are you, kaoru… so is souma, since we are all part of the marine life club~♪
 {% endbubble %}

 {% bubble Souma %}